teodoraj/medExpress/README.md

 # HeliosX Frontend Take Home Exercise
-For this exercise I decided to use Vite template that provide a minumal setup for React app.
+For this exercise I decided to use Vite template that provides a minumal setup for React app.

 ## Getting started